Craft 4 Sound Impressions

 By all accounts, this is one of the closest competitors to the Craft 4 in terms of pitch and price.
 The FIBAE 4 is also a Polish-made CIEM as well as a quad-BA configuration though not the same type of drivers or grouping.

 FIBAE 4 uses a dual-bore nozzle design whereas the Craft 4 uses a triple-bore.
-CA has inserted top-firing dual balanced armatures which is something I think Craft Ears does not use with their Sonion picks.
+CA has inserted top-firing dual-balanced armatures which is something I think Craft Ears does not use with their Sonion picks.

-The FIBAE 4 configuration is an evenly split across the main frequency bands; one for the lows, one for the mids, one for the highs, and also one for the super highs.
+The FIBAE 4 configuration is evenly split across the main frequency bands; one for the lows, one for the mids, one for the highs, and also one for the super highs.
 On top of this, the FIBAE 4 logically uses Custom Art’s FIBAE™ technology, hence the name.

 Design